wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    For example, to allow containers to access S3, DynamoDB, SQS, or SES at runtime.

-   Behind the scenes, Amazon used Hashicorp Packer <a target="_blank" href="https://github.com/awslabs/amazon-eks-ami">config. scripts</a> to make EKS-optimized AMIs run on Amazon Linux 2.
+   Behind the scenes, Amazon used HashiCorp Packer <a target="_blank" href="https://github.com/awslabs/amazon-eks-ami">config. scripts</a> to make EKS-optimized AMIs run on Amazon Linux 2.
 The machines are preconfigured with Docker, kubelet, and the <a target="_blank" href="https://github.com/kubernetes-sigs/aws-iam-authenticator">AWS/Heptio AMI Authenticator</a> DaemonSet, plus a EC2 User Data bootstrap script that automatically join an EKS cluster.
 AMIs that have GPU support are also generated for users who have defined a AWS Marketplace Subscription.

    See the <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/TheEKSManifest.html">EKS Manifest diagram</a> explained by Mark Richman (@mrichman) in his <a target="_blank" href="https://linuxacademy.com/cp/modules/view/id/293">video class</a>, with code at <a target="_blank" href="https://github.com/linuxacademy/eks-deep-dive-2019">https://github.com/linuxacademy/eks-deep-dive-2019</a>.